20 Secrets Amusement Parks Won’t Tell You About Saving Money and Avoiding Crowds

 Don’t rule out a busy month

 Contrary to what most people believe, wait times aren’t always shorter early or late in the season at regional theme parks.
 While lines tend to be long in summer, that’s also when staff levels are highest, and a fully staffed coaster runs extremely efficiently.
 Your best bet is weekdays in early June, when there are plenty of college students already at work, but K-12 schools are still in session.
+These abandoned amusement parks will give you the creeps.

 Weekdays are always better than weekends, and school holidays are always the worst